The Phase Stability Network of all Inorganic Materials: Results

-The composition-formation energy convex-hull of all inorganic materials is high-dimensional, where each dimension is a chemical element.
-In the OQMD, there are 89 unique elements that appear in the materials it contains, hence the composition-energy convex-hull is 89 dimensional.
-Using a divide-and-conquer approach we sample the complete convex-hull (see the Methods section for details) to identify \textit{all stable materials and all two-phase equilibria between them}.
-We find that this thermodynamic network of stable materials with $\sim$21,300 nodes is remarkably dense with a total of nearly 41 million edges, and extremely well-connected with $\sim$3,850 edges per node on average (``mean degree'' $\langle k \rangle$).
-For comparison, $\langle k \rangle$ for other widely-studied networks range from 1.4 (network of email messages) to 113.4 (film actors collaboration network)~\cite{newman_structure_2003}.
-The connectance of the materials network, or the fraction of maximum possible number of edges that are actually present is 0.18.
-This is an important statistic for the design of ``systems of materials'', such as electrodes and electrolytes making up batteries~\cite{Ong2013a} or coating materials separating two reactive materials~\cite{Aykol2016} where longevity of the system relies on stable coexistence of components.
-This metric implies that, on average, a given stable compound can have a thermodynamically stable coexistence with 18\% of \textit{all} other stable compounds.
-Around 25\% of these edges are between materials that share at least one element in common (hereafter, homochemical edges), whereas the rest of the edges are between materials that belong to completely different chemical subspaces that do not intersect (hereafter, heterochemical edges).
+We find that the phase stability network of all inorganic materials consists of $\sim$21,300 nodes and is remarkably dense with a total of nearly 41 million edges, and extremely well-connected with $\sim$3,850 edges per node on average (``mean degree'' $\langle k \rangle$).
+This means that every stable inorganic compound can form a stable two-phase equilibrium with 3,850 other compounds on average.
+For comparison, $\langle k \rangle$ for other widely-studied networks range from 1.4 (network of email messages) to 113.4 (collaboration network of film actors)~\cite{newman_structure_2003}.
+The connectance of the materials network, or the fraction of the maximum possible number of edges that are actually present is 0.18.
+This is an important statistic for the design of ``systems of materials'', such as electrodes and electrolytes making up batteries~\cite{ong_phase_stability_2013}, or coating materials separating two reactive components~\cite{aykol_ht_coatings_2016}, where the longevity of the system relies on stable coexistence of such components.
+Using a lithium-ion intercalation battery as an example ``system of materials'', a common approach to tackling electrode degradation is to apply protective coatings on electrode particles.
+In such a battery, the material in the electrode coating should not react with/be consumed by materials in the electrode \textit{as well as} those in the electrolyte~\citep{aykol:ncomm2016, snydacker:jecs2017}.
+Thus, the coating--electrode and the coating--electrolyte material pairs must both have tie-lines with each other in order to stably coexist in the system.
+In other words, both pairs must be neighboring, connected nodes in the materials network.

+The degree distribution in the complete phase stability network, specifically the probability $p(k)$ that a material has a tie-line with $k$ other materials in the network follows a lognormal form (Fig.~\ref{fig:topology}a, and Fig.~1 in the Supplementary Materials).
+While many widely-studied networks are known to have scale-free power-law degree distributions, lognormal distributions are another member of the ``heavy-tail'' family, are also relatively common, and behave quite similar to power-laws~\cite{mitzenmacher_brief_2003}.
+In fact, sparsity has been shown to be a necessary condition for the emergence of an exact power-law behavior~\cite{delgenio_all_2011}, and densification in sparse, scale-free networks leads to distributions that deviate from a power-law and become closer to lognormal.
+Thus, the lognormal behavior of the materials network can be understood to result from its extremely dense connectivity, in contrast to the general sparsity of commonly-studied networks.